 Your theory of knowledge essay for examination must be submitted to your teacher for authentication.
-It must be written on one of the ten titles (questions) provided below.
+It must be written on one of the six titles (questions) provided below.
 You may choose any title, but are recommended to consult with your teacher.
 Your essay will be marked according to the assessment criteria published in the Theory of Knowledge guide.
-Remember to centre your essay on knowledge issues and, where appropriate, refer to other parts of your IB programme and to your experiences as a knower.
+The focus of your essays should be on knowledge issues.
+Where appropriate, refer to other parts of your IB programme and to your experiences as a knower.
 Always justify your statements and provide relevant examples to illustrate your arguments.
 Pay attention to the implications of your arguments, and remember to consider what can be said against them.
 If you use external sources, cite them according to a recognized convention.

-Note that statements in quotations in these titles are not necessarily authentic: they present a real point of view but may not have been spoken or written by an actual person.
+Note that statements in quotations in these titles are not necessarily authentic: they present a real point of view but may not be direct quotes.
 It is appropriate to analyse them but it is unnecessary, even unwise, to spend time on researching a context for them.

 Examiners mark essays against the title as set.
 Respond to the title exactly as given; do not alter it in any way.